veertuinc/anka-docs/content/en/docs/Getting Started/partials/_understanding-templates-and-tags.md

 > **This section mentions features (suspending, tagging, and registry push/pull) which are not available with a free Anka Develop license.**

-When using Anka to create a VM, it's best to think of the result as a **VM Templates**.
+When using Anka to create a VM, it's best to think of the result as a **VM "Template"**.
 Post-creation from a macOS installer, Anka VM Templates contain the base/"vanilla" macOS installation.

-> You can create Templates using the `anka create` command or the Anka UI just like you do with any other Anka license.
+> You can create Templates using the `anka create` command or the Anka UI.

 After a VM Template is created, you can use `anka view` and/or `anka run` commands to install and configure the system or whatever dependencies and software you need inside of the VM.